Welcome to the FAQ page

 Is the Museum accessible for persons with disabilities?

 The Museum provides programs, exhibits, and spaces that are accessible to ALL visitors.
+Our building is ADA accessible.
 CMC staff members are always available to answer questions or provide assistance.

 Are service animals permitted in the Museum?